josemrsantos/movielens/README.md

 ## Running the pipeline directly

-Running this pipeline can be as simple as running the exec_*.sh shell scripts described bellow.
+Running this pipeline can be as simple as executing the exec_*.sh shell scripts described below.

 ### Execute